MusicOfMusiX/6502emu/README.md

-# 6502emu
-What used to be an attempt at emulating the NES..
+What used to be an attempt at emulating the NES.